The Diocese of Truro is committed to the Church of England’s target of achieving Net Zero carbon emissions in 2030.

 To support this vision and strategy, the diocese has appointed a new diocesan environment officer.
-Ben Lillie will start on February 22.
+Ben Lillie started on February 22.

 As well as being the new environment officer, Ben is also a husband, father and surfer and a local leader for Christian Surfers around his home near Bude.